mediachain/mediachain/rfc/mediachain-rfc-1.md

 In the Mediachain schema, entities are instances of data objects with their type field set to `entity` and a mandatory `name` field.
-Artefacts are instances of data objects with their type field set to `artefact`, a mandatory name and an optional description and creation date.
+Artefacts are instances of data objects with their type field set to `artefact`, a mandatory name and optional `description` and creation date fields.

 Artefacts can also have associated their data stored in IPFS, so that media can be directly accessed from references to their Canonicals.
+If this is the case, then the artefact object will contain a link to the IPFS datablob in its `type` field

 Finally, both types carry a set of cryptographic signatures that assert their validity.
 The signatures come from _signatories_ with known keys in the